 The frequency at which the vocal folds vibrate can be controlled through coordination of muscular engagement, by partially determining the elasticity and proximity of the vocal folds and the subglottal pressure.

-Your vocal folds are directly responsible for a variety of aspects of your voice, such as:
+Your true vocal folds (pictured in red) are directly responsible for a variety of aspects of your voice, such as:

 - Onsets and offset: how phonation is initiated (in the case of onsets) and ended (in the case of offsets).
 The type of onset is determined by the state of glottal opening/closure before breath flow is initiated, whereas the type of offset is determined by the state of glottal opening/closure right after breath flow is terminated.